Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Hierarchical analysis

 At the individual-system level, we constrain over only the lensing observables $D_\kappa$ independent of the mass-sheet degeneracy: the Einstein radius and the quantity $R_{\rm E} \alpha^{\prime \prime}_{\rm E} / (1- \kappa_{\rm E})$, where $\kappa_{\rm E}$ and $\alpha_{\rm E}$ are the convergence and deflection angle at the Einstein radius, respectively \citep{kochanek2020, Birrer2021}.

-Additionally, we impose a joint prior on $R_{\rm s}$ and $\log(\kappa_{\rm s})$, in the form of a mass--concentration relation for the dark matter profile \citep{duffy2008}.
+Additionally, we impose a joint prior on $R_{\rm s}$ and $\log(\kappa_{\rm s})$, in the form of a mass--concentration relation for the dark matter profile \citep{duffy2008}\txr{, which was derived assuming a WMAP5 cosmology \citep{Komatsu2009}.
+Given that we utilize a gNFW dark matter profile, we adopt a concentration definition of

+where $c_{-2}$ is the modified gNFW concentration parameter, $r_{200}$ is the radius where the mean density is 200 times the critical density of the universe, and $r_{-2}$ is the radius at which the logarithmic surface density slope is equal to $-2$ \citep{keeton2001}.
+In the case of an NFW profile ($\gamma_{\rm in} = 1$), $c_{-2}$ is equivalent to the conventional concentration parameter of $r_{200}/r_{\rm s}$.
+While the mass--concentration relation from \citet{duffy2008} was estimated using NFW dark matter simulated halos, we assume that this relation also applies to $c_{-2}$, as they are both similarly-physically motivated \citep{keeton2001}. }

 The $\log(\Upsilon_{*B})$ parameter is sampled from a broad uniform distribution encompassing $3\sigma$ level of population scatter for $\mu_{\log(\Upsilon_{*B})}$ in equation~(\ref{eq:mlprior0}) scaled by their respective redshift, that is, $\mathcal{U}([0.21, 0.71]) \times -0.72(z - 0.347)$.
 We take this uniform distribution for the prior for individual systems as the values are informed by the population level prior and, therefore, we allow more freedom in the prior for individual systems than the posterior of the mean would allow.

-Furthermore, $\gamma_{\rm in}$ and $ \eta$ also have priors of $\mathcal{U}([0, 2.9])$ and $\mathcal{U}(\ln((0, 0.5]))$, respectively.
-The resulting individual posteriors are parameterized as Gaussian distributions, with exception to $\eta$, which is parameterized as a lognormal distribution.
-This is because we know $\eta$ cannot be $<0$ by definition.
+Furthermore, $\gamma_{\rm in}$ and $ \eta$ also have priors of $\mathcal{U}([0.1, 2.0))$ and $\mathcal{U}(\ln((0, 0.5]))$, respectively.
+The resulting individual posteriors are parameterized as Gaussian distributions, with exception to $\eta$, which is parameterized as a lognormal distribution. \txr{ This is because we know $\eta$ cannot be $<0$ based on studies of elliptical galaxies of stellar populations and dynamics \citep{Lu2024} and IMF gradients \citep{vandokkum17}}.
 See Appendix~\ref{appendix:decomps} for the individual posteriors for each system in our sample.
 Therefore, the posterior probability density function $p(\tau_i \mid D_{\kappa, i}, D_{{\rm light}, i})$ for an individual lens is

 where $p(\tau_i)$ is the combination of aforementioned priors, $p(D_{\kappa, i} \mid \tau_i)$ is the likelihood of the lensing observables, and $ p(D_{{\rm light}, i} \mid \tau_i)$ is the likelihood of the observed surface brightness profiles.